InnovateForVegas/.github/CONTRIBUTING.md

 ### Collaboration

-Each project, and each project team per project component or project repository, may choose to follow a particular project management and workflow style that suits the team and the project or project component.
+Each initiative and each team per component project, may choose to follow a particular project management and workflow style that suits the team and the project or project component.

 Unless such a specific override is enacted, all contribution to any Innovate for Vegas project or project component or project repository shall follow the Agile for Volunteers principles outlined in the organization HOWTO documentation, with English language version at [HOWTO: Agile for Volunteers](https://github.com/InnovateForVegas/doc-org-howtos/blob/main/doc/en/agile.md).

-### Project Policies
+### Initiative and Project Policies

-Unless otherwise and specifically indicated with replacement files in this repository, this project will adhere to the default Innovate for Vegas Foundation policies for Code of Conduct and Contributing, found at
+Unless otherwise and specifically indicated with replacement files in this repository, this component project will adhere to the default Innovate for Vegas Foundation policies for Code of Conduct and Contributing, found at

 * [Code of Conduct - Innovate for Vegas Foundation](https://github.com/InnovateForVegas/.github/blob/main/CODE_OF_CONDUCT.md)
 * [Contributing to this Project - Innovate for Vegas Foundation](https://github.com/InnovateForVegas/.github/blob/main/CONTRIBUTING.md)